logological/logological.org/content/pages/gnu_on_laptops/OpenSUSE_15_1_on_an_Acer_TravelMate_B118-M.md

 the machine _while_ the lid remains open.
 If you try this, then the machine suspends but then immediately wakes again.

-I have not yet solved this problem.
-Running `cat /proc/acpi/wakeup` shows the following devices that are permitted to wake the computer from suspend:

-	Device  S-state   Status   Sysfs node
-	RP01      S4    *disabled
-	PXSX      S5    *disabled
-	RP02      S4    *disabled
-	PXSX      S5    *disabled
-	RP03      S4    *enabled   pci:0000:00:13.0
-	PXSX      S5    *disabled
-	RP04      S4    *disabled
-	PXSX      S5    *disabled
-	RP05      S4    *enabled   pci:0000:00:13.2
-	PXSX      S5    *disabled  pci:0000:02:00.0
-	RP06      S4    *enabled   pci:0000:00:13.3
-	PXSX      S5    *disabled  pci:0000:03:00.0
-	XHC       S4    *enabled   pci:0000:00:15.0
-	XDCI      S4    *disabled
-	HDAS      S3    *disabled  pci:0000:00:0e.0
-	CNVW      S4    *disabled

-I have tried disabling each of these (e.g., `echo XHC | tee /proc/acpi/wakeup`) but in no case did this solve the problem.

-I later noticed in the BIOS menu, in the "Main" tab, there is a setting "Lid Open Resume" that is set to "Enabled".
-Presumably changing this setting to "Disabled" will work around this problem, though I have not yet tested this.
+I discovered that in the BIOS menu, in the "Main" tab, there is a setting "Lid Open Resume" that is set to "Enabled".
+Changing this setting to "Disabled" will work around this problem.

 ### BIOS update